 7] Temporarily Turn off Firewall

-In many cases, it is observed that firewall software might sometimes interfere with Internet connection settings and prevent you from getting connected.
-You can check if a firewall causes the connection issue by temporarily turning it off and then trying to visit a website you trust.
+In many cases, it is observed that firewall software can interfere with Internet connection settings and prevent you from connecting.
+You can check whether a firewall is causing the connection issue by temporarily turning it off and then trying to visit a website you trust.

 The steps required to turn off a Firewall depend on the firewall software you’re using.
-Not having a firewall turned on makes your PC more vulnerable to hackers, worms, or viruses, so turn it on as soon as you finish checking issues related to the firewall settings.
+Not having a firewall enabled makes your PC more vulnerable to hackers, worms, and viruses, so turn it on as soon as you finish checking the firewall settings.

 If you face trouble turning off your firewall, in an elevated command prompt, type the following and then press Enter: